giellalt/giellalt.github.io/ling/corpus_repositories.md

             sme/
             smj/

-It is essentially that goldstandard files do NOT enter the regular corpus, as that will destroy any reliability on reported coverage test results (by way of lexicalising missing words).
+It is essential that goldstandard files do NOT enter the regular corpus, as that will destroy any reliability on reported coverage test results (by way of lexicalising missing words).
 So make sure you decide whether a document is to be used as a regular or goldstandard document